mdlemay/m-lemays-org-website/content/post/project-kb/index.md

 ## Searchability

 Surprisingly, this is something that can't be taken for granted, even in modern tools.
 Since GitHub wikis are viewable in web browsers, browser search tools automatically apply.
+The main GitHub search function also covers wiki content.
+It's necessary to manually click the wiki tab in search results for those instances to be displayed.

 Furthermore, since the files backing the wiki are human-readable and can be cloned, the full array of tools for searching text files also become applicable.